Shopping Tips for Electricity From Spark Energy

 Rates are easily the most important factor for energy shoppers, but term length is also important for two reasons.
 The first is mentioned above.
 If you end your contract early you may have to pay an early termination fee.
 The second reason term length is important is because it locks in a rate for a specified amount of time.

 As noted above, rates fluctuate.
-If you find that a fixed-rate plan has a great rate that might go up you can secure it for an extended period of time to save money and have more stability in your monthly expenses.
+If you find that a fixed-rate plan has a great rate that might go up you can secure it for an extended period of time to reduce bills and have more stability in your monthly expenses.

 If you want to avoid a contract altogether, a variable-rate plan is worth considering.
 These plans typically don’t require a contract, but the rate can change from month-to-month based on the market price.